earthstar-project/earthstar/docs/vocabulary.md

 ```
     AUTHOR ADDRESS
     |------------------------------------------------|
-     SHORTNAME
+     SHORTNAME (4 chars)
-          PUBLIC KEY (ed25519 as base58)
+          PUBLIC KEY (ed25519 as base58, 44 chars)
      |--| |-----------------------------------------|
     @suzy.6efJ8v8rtwoBxfN5MKeTF2Qqyf6zBmwmv8oAbendBZHP

-    DISPLAY NAME: any length, any characters
+    LONGNAME: any length, any characters
     This is stored at the path "/about/~@suzy.6efJ8.../name"
       Susan ✨
 ```

 **Shortnames** are exactly 4 characters long with only lower case ASCII letters.
 They can't be changed later.
 They help protect against phishing attacks.

-Authors also have human-readable **display names** which are saved as regular documents along with other profile information, and can contain any characters.
+Authors also have human-readable **long names** which are saved as regular documents along with other profile information, and can contain any characters.
 They can be changed.
+This is like a "display name" in Slack or Twitter.

 # Workspace